Gwyneth Paltrow Returns to Carbs After Years of a Strict Paleo Diet

 A Shift in Food Philosophy

 During a recent episode of her Goop podcast, Gwyneth Paltrow opened up about her dietary evolution.
 For years, she followed a macrobiotic plan inspired by traditional Japanese food practices.
-It focused on local and seasonal ingredients like fish, vegetables, and rice—completely avoiding dairy, sugar, and processed foods.
+This plan focused on local and seasonal ingredients like fish, vegetables, and rice, completely avoiding dairy, sugar, and processed foods.

 Instagram | gwynethpaltrow | Paltrow recently discussed her past macrobiotic eating habits on her Goop podcast.